 2018 Social Security Changes

-Each year, the Work Incentives Connection conducts community education presentations and meetings throughout MN.
-Work Incentives Connection publishes a newsletter and adds extensive information about government benefit program rules and incentives to this page for people with disabilities who want to work.
+The Work Incentives Connection conducts community education presentations and meetings throughout Minnesota.
+These meetings inform people with disabilities, family members, social service staff and employment support professionals about basic Social Security work rules, and how specialized benefits planning services can help individuals increase their financial independence.
+The Work Incentives Connection publishes a bi-annual newsletter and provides information on its website about government benefit program rules and incentives for people with disabilities who want to work.

 Get answers and support at 1-800-976-6728 (toll-free) or 651-632-5113 (MN Relay – 711).